sh90/12.Style_App/Technical_Details.md

 # Neural-Style-Transfer (NST)

-Neural Style Transfer is the ability to create a new image (known as a pastiche) based on two input images: one representing the content and the other representing the artistic style.
+Neural Style Transfer is the ability to create a new image based on two input images: one representing the content and the other representing the artistic style.

 For this task we will use a pre-trained VGG19 model.